thecreation/jquery-asChoice/README.md

 Import this libraries:
 * jQuery
-* jquery-choice.min.js
+* jquery-asChoice.min.js

 And CSS:
-* jquery-choice.css - desirable if you have not yet connected one
+* jquery-asChoice.css - desirable if you have not yet connected one

 Create base html element: